-ARTICLE V.-Section 1.
-1. Upon the demand of any three States legally assembled in their several conventions, the Congress shall summonca Convention of all the States, to take into consideration such amendments to the constitution as the said States shall concur in suggesting at the time when the said demand is made, and should any of the proposed amendments to the constitution be agreed on by the said convention-voting by States-and the same be ratified by the Legislatures ratification may be proposed by the general convention-they shall henceforward form a part of this Constitution.
-But no States shall, without its consent, be deprived of its equal representation in the ate States, made in persuance thereof, and all treaties made, or which shall be made under the authority of the Confederate States, shall be the supreme law of the land; and the judges in every State shall be bound thereby, anything in the constitution or laws of any State to the contrary notwithstanding.
-4. The Senators and Representatives before mentioned, and the members of the several State Legislatures, and all executive and judicial officers, both of the Confederate States and of the several States, shall be bound by oath or affirmation to support this constitution, but no religous test shall ever be required as a qualification to any office or public trust under the Confederate States.
-5. The enumeration, in the constitution, of certain rights, shall not be construed to deny or disparage others retained by the people of the severa.
-States.
-6. The powers not delegated to the Confederate States by the constitution, nor prohibited by it to the States are reserved to the States, respectively, or to the people thereof.
-ARTICLE VII.
-1. The ratification of the Conventions of five State shall be sufficient for the establishment of this constitution between the States so ratifying the same.
-2. When five States shall have ratified this constitution, in the manner before specified, the Congress under provisional constitution shall prescribe the time for holding the election of President and Vice President; and for the meeting of the Electoral College; and for counting the votes and inaugurating the President.
-They shall also prescribe the time for holding the first election of members of Congress under this constitution, and the time for assembling the same, Until the assembling of such Congress, the Congress under the provisional constitution shall continue to exercise the legislative powers granted them, not extending beyond the time limited by the constitution of the provisional government.
-Adopted unanimously, March 11, 1861.
+have the right to take such territory and slaves law 4.
+The Confederate States shall guarantee to every 1.
+Upon the demand of any three States legally assembled in their several conventions, the Congress shall summon a Convention of all the States, to take tion as the said States shall concur in suggesting at the time when the said demand is made, and should any of the proposed amendments to the constitution be agreed on by the said convention-voting by States-and the same be ratified by the Legislatures of two-thirds of the several States, or by conventions in two-thirds thereof-as the one or the other mode of ratification may be proposed by the general convention-they shall henceforward form a part of this Constitution.
+But no States shall, without its consent, be deprived of its equal representation in the 1.
+The Government established by the Constitution Confederate States of America, and all the laws passed by the latter shall continue in force until the same shall be repealed or modified; and all the officers ap-pointed by the same shall remain in office until their successors are appointed and qualified, or the offices 2.
+All debts contracted and engagements entered into before the adoption of this constitution shall be ty of the Confederate States, shall be the supreme law of the land; and the judges in every State shall be bound thereby, anything in the constitution or laws 4.
+The Senators and Representatives before mentioned, and the members of the several State Legislatures, and all executive and judicial officers, both of the Confederate States and of the several States, shall be bound by eath or affirmation to support this constitution, but no religous test shall ever be required as a qualification to any office or public trust under the 5.
+The enumeration, in the constitution, of certain rights, shall not be construed to denv or disparage 6.
+The powers not delegated to the Confederate States by he constitution, nor prohibited by it to the States are reserved to the States, respectively, or to ARTICLE VII.

+for holding the election of President and Vice President; and for the meeting of the Electoral College; and for counting the votes and inaugurating the President.
+They shall also prescribe the time for holding the first election of members of Congress under this constitution, and the time for assembling the same.
+Until the assembling of such Congress, the Congress under the provisional constitution shall continue to exercise the legislative powers granted them, not extending beyond the time limited by the constitution JOHN ARMSTRONG.